 3. Truck Drivers Should Consult With an Experienced Workers’ Compensation Lawyer Prior to Filing a Claim

-The driver should not assume the company will file a workers’ compensation claim on his or her behalf.
+The driver should not assume the company will file a Workers’ Compensation claim on his or her behalf.
 Furthermore, due to the nature of the claim and the AWCC’s attempts to find inconsistencies, the worker should also refrain from filing the application on their own behalf.
-Rather, they should seek the experienced guidance of an Arkansas Workers’ Compensation attorney who can handle the entire process.
-To discuss how a Workers’ compensation lawyer can assist you call the Kieklak Law Offices at (479) 251-7767 or contact us online today.
+Rather, they should seek the experienced guidance of an Fayetteville AR Workers’ Compensation lawyer who can handle the entire process.
+To discuss how a Workers’ compensation lawyer can assist you call the Kieklak Law Offices at (479) 316-0438 or contact us online today.